 Palettes

 Palettes are the core organizational unit in ColorClip Pro.
-Each palette can hold up to 256 color swatches, organized in a customizable grid.
+Each palette can hold up to 256 color swatches, arranged in a customizable grid.

 To create a new palette: